ExplicITConsulting/set-outlooksignatures.com/_posts/2025-09-07-roaming-signatures-macos.en.md

 sitemap_changefreq: monthly
 ---
 ## We've got you covered
-Do you have users accessing Exchange Online mailboxes with Outlook for Mac?
+Do you have users accessing Exchange Online mailboxes with Outlook on Mac?
 Then you'll want to hear this.

-With Set-OutlookSignatures and the Benefactor Circle add-on, you can centrally manage and deploy email signatures and out-of-office replies, also for Outlook for Mac.
+With Set-OutlookSignatures and the Benefactor Circle add-on, you can centrally manage and deploy email signatures and out-of-office replies, also for Outlook on Mac.

-Here's the catch: Classic and New Outlook for Mac only support locally stored signatures.
+Here's the catch: Classic and New Outlook on Mac only support locally stored signatures.
 That means no roaming, no consistency, and no control.

 Enter the Benefactor Circle add-on:
 - Enable roaming signatures stored in the mailbox